zanzo420/nodejs-discord-csgoupdate/README.md

 - Removed MySQL requirement
 - Added textfile to log date of last update
 - Set message limiting to a maximum of 10 lines (looks way better now - see below)

+v1.3.0
+- Changed to another RSS module
+- Recoded whole RSS feed stuff
+- Spams have been fixed by changing RSS package
 ```

 # Preview